khanhduytran0/TrollPad/README.md

   + Requires iOS 16 or later
   + External display supports AirPlay too!
 - Floating keyboard
+  + Only works on ios 16 or later for now

 ### Enabling Stage Manager
 > [!WARNING]